warpstreamlabs/bento/website/docs/components/buffers/memory.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Stores consumed messages in memory and acknowledges them at the input level.
-During shutdown Benthos will make a best attempt at flushing all remaining messages before exiting cleanly.
+During shutdown Bento will make a best attempt at flushing all remaining messages before exiting cleanly.

 <Tabs defaultValue="common" values={[